Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 How long does it last?

-Nothing lasts forever, but the Crit’Air sticker should last for the vehicle’s lifetime, which is another reason why it’s not a huge hassle to apply for one.
+Nothing lasts forever, but the Crit’Air sticker should last for the vehicle’s lifetime, which is another reason why applying for one is not a huge hassle.
 The sticker’s details must remain visible, legible and accurate for it to be considered valid.

 Where do I put the sticker on the vehicle?

-It’s mandatory to display the sticker on the windscreen on the lower right-hand side, facing outwards.
-The sticker must remain visible and legible and able to be read by law enforcement, and cameras, at all times through the window.
+For left-hand drive vehicles – It’s mandatory to display the sticker on the windscreen on the lower right-hand side, facing outwards.
+The sticker must remain visible and legible and able to be read by law enforcement and cameras at all times through the window.
 Don’t ever put them on a side window.

 What happens if I don’t have one?